APP-iOS3rd/PJ3T6_BookBridge/BookBridge/Pods/GoogleSignInSwift/README.md

 [![License](https://img.shields.io/cocoapods/l/GoogleSignInSwift.svg?style=flat)](https://cocoapods.org/pods/GoogleSignInSwift)
 [![Platform](https://img.shields.io/cocoapods/p/GoogleSignInSwift.svg?style=flat)](https://cocoapods.org/pods/GoogleSignInSwift)

-`GoogleSignInSwift` uses OAuth 2.0 to to obtain a users Google authentication credentials and/or their profile information. `GoogleSignInSwift` is written 100% in Swift.
+`GoogleSignInSwift` uses OAuth 2.0 to to obtain a users Google authentication credentials and/or their profile information. `GoogleSignInSwift` is written 100% in Swift and requires **ZERO** dependencies.
+It uses fast-app-switching with `Safari` to securely and conveniently sign the user in.
 You can find more information about Google OAuth 2.0 sign in protocol [here](https://developers.google.com/identity/protocols/oauth2)

 ## Installation